Diversity & Inclusion Working Group

 ART & CONTEMPORARY MUSIC (ECF COMMITTEE)

 ECF is the committee of ECSA that deals with issues affecting the composers of art and concert music.
-It initiates activities which promote contemporary music creation in Europe and works on increasing the awareness for and the reception of contemporary music.
-In that line, Education is also a focus of members active in the committee.
+It initiates activities that promote contemporary music creation in Europe and work on increasing the awareness for and the reception of contemporary music.
+In that line, education is also a focus of members active in the committee.

 FILM AND AUDIO-VISUAL MUSIC (FFACE COMMITTEE)

-● Vice-Chairmen: John Groves (Germany) and Luis Ivars (Spain)
+● Vice-Chairs: Anselm Kreuzer (Germany) and Luis Ivars (Spain)

 To have one united group and voice of songwriters and composers in Europe is essential to create some countervailing power to the well-organised market where we bring our art to the public.
 Especially in these times it's essential for us to share knowledge, to exchange information on policies, and to organise combined actions and efforts.
 ECSA is this place, a place where we meet up, share, and are actively involved, to ensure that creators have a fair chance at being able to do what they do best: create beautiful musicArriën Molema